GoogleCloudPlatform/genai-for-developers/docs/tutorials/stories-generate-jira-slack/index.md

 Add instructions to use new tool:

 ```
-- Use ${TOOL: jira-project-status} to help the user with JIRA project status.
+- Use ${TOOL: jira-project-stories} to help the user create new JIRE user stories.
 ```

 Switch to Examples tab and add new example: